olin/studentgovernment/honorcode.md

 I will be receptive to change, supportive of innovation, and willing to take risks for the benefit of the community.
 ### 3.5 Do Something
-I will strive to better myself and my community and take responsibility for my own behavior.
-When I become aware of a violation of the Honor Code or an issue within the community, I will take action towards resolution of the situation.
-I expect others to do the same.
+I strive to be an active advocate for the wellbeing of my community.
+I will seek to understand and then act on issues I perceive around me that are specific to both Olin and beyond.
+I will engage in open, self-reflective discussion with my peers and support them in their efforts to do the same.
 ## 4. HONOR CODE PROCEDURES
 ### 4.1 Procedural definitions